Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 - individual difference
   - ASQ
   - Big five personabilities?
-  - working memeory? eventhough they did not find a significance, but based on their research seems to be relevant?
+  - working memory?
+Even though they did not find a significance, but based on their research seems to be relevant?

 ## Hypothesis
 - verb > animacy